Our goal is to share information and products that are truly helpful to renters.

 In addition to your monthly expenses that you’ve calculated, you owe yourself a little extra cash for the future.

-- Emergency savings fund — start out with a goal of $200 and work your way up to three months of expenses.
+- Emergency savings fund — start with a goal of $200 and work your way up to three months of expenses.
 A car-related expense is the most common type of emergency, but medical expenses, taxes, or job loss can also catch you by surprise.

-- 401k — If your employer offers a 401(k) contribution match, you should try to deposit at least the minimum percentage needed in order to get their match.
+- 401k — If your employer offers a 401(k) contribution match, you should try to deposit at least the minimum percentage needed to get their match.
 That’s 100% return on your investment, so it’s basically free money!

 Go back and look through your expenses, see how many unnecessary ones you can cut out.
 You’ll be surprised at how smaller charges can really add up over a month!
 Some of the most common expenses people can cut down on include: